 - Buy seed starting mix or make your own soil mix.
 The key here though is to make sure you’ve heated your DIY soil mix so there’s no disease or pathogen spores etc that could ruin your seedlings.
 Seed starting mix has nutrients in there for little seeds to grow, so don’t just use potting soil unless you add some fertilizers for the seeds to grow.

 - You can use a south facing window or use grow lights (I use Sunblaster).
-You can see our indoor seed starting set up here.

 - Seeds germinate better with warmer soil.
 As many of us are starting seeds in the winter months, don’t use soil that was sitting in your car for a few days then sow directly into it without it warming up.
 You can also buy heating mat for under your trays, but I’ve found so long as the room is warm, your seeds will germinate fine.
 Don’t start your seeds in a garage or cold basement unless there’s added heat and light.